Supporting Early Language Development at Home

 Introduction

-Early language development is a critical milestone in a child’s growth.
-As a parent, you have a unique opportunity to support and nurture this development at home with simple strategies.
-Here are some easy-to-use techniques to encourage language growth in young children.
+Early language development is a critical milestone in your child’s growth.
+As a parent, you have a unique opportunity to support and nurture this growth at home.
+Simple strategies can greatly enhance early language skills.
+Here are some easy-to-use techniques that encourage language growth in young children.

 Parallel Talk

-With parallel talk, parents narrate what their child is doing.
-For instance, if your child is stacking blocks, you might say, “You’re putting a red block on top of the blue block.”
-This technique, as discussed in the Adventures in Speech Pathology Blog, helps children associate actions with words and encourages vocabulary building.
+One effective technique is parallel talk.
+This involves narrating what your child is doing.
+For instance, if your child is stacking blocks, you can say, “You’re putting a red block on top of the blue block.”
+This method helps children associate actions with words.
+It encourages vocabulary building and enhances their understanding of language.
+For more on this topic, check the Adventures in Speech Pathology Blog.

 Self-Talk